How to choose the right LoRa / LoRaWAN gateway?

 Licensing costs may not be viable, especially when it comes to personal implementation, proof of concepts, or a beta production run.
 However, it's not a challenge with LoRa-based systems.

 Operating in an open-source license-free Radio Frequency band, the LoRaWAN® gateway installation does not have any licensing requirement.
 To be precise, it operates in many Radio Frequency regions: 433 MHz and 868 MHz in Europe, 915 MHz in Australia and North America, and 923 MHz in Asia.
 Installing LoRa systems is as easy as it gets with minimum infrastructure requirements.

 If you want to have a try with LoRaWAN Technology, you can access it for free during a 3-months trial period on ThingPark Community where you can connect up to 3 LoRaWAN gateways and 50 devices.

 The price of the gateway depends on its capabilities.
 Outdoor gateways may need specific installations and reinforced casing materials to resist a wide temperature range.

-As LoRaWAN® use is growing fast, many new manufacturers are developing their offer to fit all customers' budgets and offering better performances.
-Gateways are now accessible for anyone; we can take as starting price the Gemtek Minihub which is sold € 64.00 per unit in ThingPark Market.
+As LoRaWAN® use is growing fast, many new manufacturers are developing their offers to fit all customers' budgets and offer better performances.
+LoRaWAN Gateways are now accessible for anyone; we can take as starting price the Gemtek Minihub which is sold € 64.00 per unit in ThingPark Market.
 Compared to the Kerlink IBTS compact for outdoor use which is € 1454.00.

 Additionally, to the hardware price, you will need to add a connectivity plan which price will vary depending on the devices that will be connected.